Jesus Christ Superstar

 |

-1. Ehrman, Jesus: Apocalyptic Prophet of the New Millennium, Chapter 7.
-2. Maccabees 1 & 2.
-Bible Gateway 3.
-Vermes, "The Age of Jesus in Its Wider Context," plus Herod, Judas the Galilean, Eleazar Son of Jairus, Herod the Great, Mariamme I, John of Gischalla, Josephus, Menahem, Simon Son of Giora & Theudas.
+1. Ehrman, The New Testament, Chapters 2 & 3.
+2. Asimov, Asimov's Guide to the Bible: New Testament, Maccabees 1 & 2.
+3. Vermes, "The Age of Jesus in Its Wider Context," plus Herod, Judas the Galilean, Eleazar Son of Jairus, Herod the Great, Mariamme I, John of Gischalla, Josephus, Menahem, Simon Son of Giora & Theudas.
 4. Ehrman, The Historical Jesus: Lecture 12: "Jesus in His Context" Lecture 13: "Jesus and Roman Rule"

 * * * * *